Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 While Microsoft Corporation's payout ratio might seem fairly standard, it's worth remembering that Microsoft Corporation may be investing much of the rest of its net profits in future growth.

-Microsoft Corporation's most recent dividend payout was on 9 September 2021.
-The latest dividend was paid out to all shareholders who bought their stocks by 18 August 2021 (the "ex-dividend date").
+Microsoft Corporation's most recent dividend payout was on 10 March 2022.
+The latest dividend was paid out to all shareholders who bought their shares by 16 February 2022 (the "ex-dividend date").

-Microsoft Corporation stocks were split on a 2:1 basis on 18 February 2003.
+Microsoft Corporation's shares were split on a 2:1 basis on 18 February 2003.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
-This wouldn't directly have changed the overall worth of your Microsoft Corporation stocks – just the quantity.
-However, indirectly, the new 50% lower stock price could have impacted the market appetite for Microsoft Corporation stocks which in turn could have impacted Microsoft Corporation's stock price.
+This wouldn't directly have changed the overall worth of your Microsoft Corporation shares – just the quantity.
+However, indirectly, the new 50% lower share price could have impacted the market appetite for Microsoft Corporation shares which in turn could have impacted Microsoft Corporation's share price.

-Beta is a measure of a stocks volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Microsoft Corporation's is 0.7878.
-This would suggest that Microsoft Corporation's stocks are less volatile than average (for this exchange).
+Beta is a measure of a share's volatility in relation to the market.
+The market (NASDAQ average) beta is 1, while Microsoft Corporation's is 0.8621.
+This would suggest that Microsoft Corporation's shares are less volatile than average (for this exchange).

 Microsoft Corporation overview

 Microsoft Corporation develops, licenses, and supports software, services, devices, and solutions worldwide.
-Its Productivity and Business Processes segment offers Office, Exchange, SharePoint, Microsoft Teams, Office 365 Security and Compliance, and Skype for Business, as well as related Client Access Licenses (CAL); Skype, Outlook.com, OneDrive, and LinkedIn; and Dynamics 365, a set of cloud-based and on-premises business solutions for small and medium businesses, organizations, and enterprise divisions.
-Its Intelligent Cloud segment licenses SQL and Windows Servers, Visual Studio, System Center, and related CALs; GitHub that provides a collaboration platform and code hosting service for developers; and Azure, a cloud platform.
-It also offers support services and Microsoft consulting services to assist customers in developing, deploying, and managing Microsoft server and desktop solutions; and training and certification to developers and IT professionals on Microsoft products.
+Its Productivity and Business Processes segment offers Office, Exchange, SharePoint, Microsoft Teams, Office 365 Security and Compliance, and Skype for Business, as well as related Client Access Licenses (CAL); Skype, Outlook. com, OneDrive, and LinkedIn; and Dynamics 365, a set of cloud-based and on-premises business solutions for organizations and enterprise divisions.
+Its Intelligent Cloud segment licenses SQL, Windows Servers, Visual Studio, System Center, and related CALs; GitHub that provides a collaboration platform and code hosting service for developers; and Azure, a cloud platform.
+It also offers support services and Microsoft consulting services to assist customers in developing, deploying, and managing Microsoft server and desktop solutions; and training and certification on Microsoft products.
 Its More Personal Computing segment provides Windows original equipment manufacturer (OEM) licensing and other non-volume licensing of the Windows operating system; Windows Commercial, such as volume licensing of the Windows operating system, Windows cloud services, and other Windows commercial offerings; patent licensing; Windows Internet of Things; and MSN advertising.
 It also offers Surface, PC accessories, PCs, tablets, gaming and entertainment consoles, and other devices; Gaming, including Xbox hardware, and Xbox content and services; video games and third-party video game royalties; and Search, including Bing and Microsoft advertising.
-It sells its products through OEMs, distributors, and resellers; and directly through digital marketplaces, online stores, and retail stores.
-It has a collaboration with DXC Technology, Dynatrace, Inc., Morgan Stanley, Micro Focus, WPP plc, and iCIMS, Inc. The company was founded in 1975 and is headquartered in Redmond, Washington.

 Stocks similar to Microsoft Corporation